kgonidis/vcms/README.md

 # VCMS: Social Media Scheduler

-VCMS (Virtual Content Management System) is a platform for scheduling and automating social media posts across multiple platforms, including Instagram, X (formerly Twitter), and Bluesky.
+VCMS (Video Content Management System) is a platform for scheduling and automating social media posts across multiple platforms, including Instagram, X (formerly Twitter), and Bluesky.
 It consists of a **Django backend** and a **Next.js React frontend**.

 ---